algolia/instantsearch-seo-demo-apps/client-side-rendering/instantsearch.js/README.md

-# Client-Side Rendering with React InstantSearch
+# Client-Side Rendering with InstantSearch.js

 This demo is deployed on https://is-seo-csr-js-0.herokuapp.com/